 Adopting from the Philippines

-Families are needed for children of all ages and waiting children.
-WHFC has worked in the Philippines for more than 33 years, helping to place more Filipino children with loving families than any other US agency.
-Generous subsidies are available for eligible waiting children!
+Families are needed for children ages 1-8, including siblings.
+WHFC has worked in the Philippines for 35 years, helping to place more Filipino children with loving families than any other US agency.
+The Intercountry Adoption Board (ICAB) of the Philippines prioritizes applications for families of Filipino-American heritage, resulting in shorter wait times for those families.

 - The Philippines is a Hague Convention Country